slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <span class="beta-indicator">BETA</span>

-App Components are currently in a **Closed Beta**.
-If you want to participate in the App Components Beta Program, please complete and submit [this form](https://form-beta.asana.com?k=-pVvfJKSSeboL3ySjdhYSg&d=15793206719).
-We are limiting the number of apps that can use these features at this time.
-This will open up more as we move to beta.
+App Components are currently in **Closed Beta**.
+At this time, we are limiting the number of app submissions to be published in the in-product app gallery for the official launch.
+If you are interested in having your app published, please [visit the forum](https://forum.asana.com/c/developersapi/app-components-beta/150) for instructions on participating in the App Components Beta program.

 The App Components Beta Program is a pre-general-release version of a program developed by Asana that allows developers to develop and test App Components.
 The App Component Beta Program is for development, evaluation, and testing purposes